Amazon S3 Quick Start Guide

 Enforce Object Ownership

 Amazon S3 buckets also have a setting to Enforce Object Ownership that not only ensures that objects in the bucket are always owned by the bucket’s AWS account, but also disables the ability to use ACLs to control whether objects are public readable or private.
-All objects are effectively made private by default and a bucket policy must be created to enable public access.
+All objects are effectively made private by default until a bucket policy is created that enables public access.
+When Enforce Object Ownership is enabled, WP Offload Media can no longer control public/private access to individual offloaded files by dynamically assigning an appropriate ACL.
+The only supported way to protect private media in this case is to use a CDN service that supports it (AWS CloudFront).

 As such, much like with Block All Public Access to Bucket, unless you intend to use CloudFront as the Delivery Provider, or have already put in place the required bucket policy, it is advised that you turn off Object Ownership enforcement during initial set up.